Frühlingsarbeit im Garten

 Spring invites us to see the garden not as a project, but as a relationship.

-Those who invest in the basics now – in structure, balance and soil life – are working with nature , not against it.
+Those who invest in the foundation now – in structure, balance, and soil life – work with nature, not against it.

-Because a healthy garden doesn't begin with the plant.
+Because a healthy garden does not begin with the plant.

-🌱 Practical advice for spring: How to implement healthy soil care in practice
+🌱 Practical tips for spring: How to concretely implement healthy soil care

-Spring is the time when it's decided how well the garden will fare throughout the year.
-Taking targeted action now creates conditions that will benefit plants, soil life, and microorganisms in the long term.
+Spring is the time when the garden's stability for the entire year is decided.
+Acting purposefully now creates conditions from which plants, soil life, and microorganisms benefit in the long term.
 The following steps have proven effective in practice.

 Before applying anything, a quick soil test with your hands is worthwhile: